fenollp/erl-mk/README.md

 # Your targets after this line.
 ```

+Now, `make -j 5`.
+This is the parallel exquivalent of `rebar get-deps compile`.

 ## Why?
 * `rebar` is too slow for a tight dev-fail loop.
 * **erlang.mk** had too many [quirks](https://github.com/extend/erlang.mk/issues/21) and uses too many shell code & loops (ie slow again)